AdobeDocs/dynamic-media-classic.en/help/using/uploading-encoding-videos.md

     See [Best practices for video encoding](uploading-encoding-videos.md#best-practices-for-video-encoding).

 Adobe Dynamic Media Classic also generates video thumbnails.
-You can learn more about video thumbnails, how to obtain their URLs, and modifying poster frames.
+To learn more about video thumbnails, how to obtain their URLs, and how to modify poster frames, see the documentation.

 See [Work with video thumbnails](deploying-video-websites-mobile-sites.md#working-with-video-thumbnails).

 **To upload and encode videos:**

-Do any one of the following.
+Do one of the following tasks:

 *If your videos are already encoded*